twhl-community/HalfLife.UnifiedSdk-CSharp/README.md

 Note: the Unified SDK itself is written in C++.

 You will need to install the NET 6 runtime or newer to run the tools included in this repository.
-You can download the runtime here: https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+You can download the runtime here (included with the NET SDK): https://dotnet.microsoft.com/en-us/download

+Uses ImageSharp to handle image encoding: https://github.com/SixLabors/ImageSharp

 ## Install using NuGet